Why Cellofest?

 A Special Place to Be

-Hosted by St. Martha’s Episcopal Church, just a short walk from the beach.
-Bethany Beach offers:
+Hosted at St. Martha’s Episcopal Church, just a short walk from the beach, Bethany Beach offers a peaceful setting for focused music-making, rest, and renewal.

 • Beautiful Coastline

-Quiet beaches and open skies create a calm, inspiring setting for music and reflection.
+Quiet beaches, ocean air, and open skies create a calm and inspiring atmosphere for reflection and creative focus.

 • Balance of Focus and Rest